 When translating scientific documents special care must be given to correctly interpret what the scientist intended.
-Faced with the impossibility of actually getting into another person’s head, my teams of fellow translators and I often strive to do this by keeping abreast of scientific terminology through the constant use of terminology databases and dictionaries.
+Faced with the impossibility of actually getting into another person’s head, I often strive to do this by keeping abreast of scientific terminology through the constant use of terminology databases and dictionaries.
 Nonetheless, the key to understanding complex, specialized terms is to have open communication with the clients in order to convey their meaning in the way they intended.

 Culture plays an important part in this field too.
 Not long ago a friend told me that it would be a good idea if I could provide translations of his discoveries so that people in his country could use them as well.
 He then added, “But then you would need to know Chilean jargon in order to clearly convey the message to my people.”